qq1012510777/cuDFNsys/README.md

 # umfpack lib directory
 SET(UMFPACK_LIBRARY_SEARCH_PATH /usr/lib/x86_64-linux-gnu)
 ```
-The above script of CMake shows that paths of the dependencies in **my** computer (Ubuntu 23.04).
+The above script of CMake shows that paths of the dependencies in a computer with Ubuntu 23.04.
 Generally these paths do not need to be changed.

-But, if you install these dependencies in different paths, change these paths, e.g., `/usr/include` to the path of the packages in your computer, e.g., `/path/in/your/computer`.
+But, if one install the dependencies in different paths, change these paths, e.g., `/usr/include` to the path of the packages in your computer, e.g., `/path/in/your/computer`.

-Now, you can compile the _cuDFNsys_:
+Now, one can compile _cuDFNsys_ by:
 ```
 cd ~/cuDFNsys/lib
 mkdir build